rubenchristoffer/Mklinker/README.md

 The binaries will then be compiled and put into the `Mklinker/bin/` folder in the format `Mklinker-x.y.z-OS`.
 You can then copy the binaries to wherever you want to install and run Mklinker.
 See the instructions above `Using pre-compiled binaries` for more info about what to do with the binaries you just compiled.

 ## How do I use Mklinker? <a name="howto"></a>
 Run `mklinker help` to see all verbs / commands and their description.
 You can also run `mklinker help [VERB]` or `mklinker [VERB] --help` in order to get more information about that given verb / command.
+For example, `mklinker help addlink` will show you arguments that the `addlink` verb / command takes.

+For more info, check out the <a href="https://github.com/rubenchristoffer/Mklinker/wiki/Getting-started">Getting started page on the wiki</a>.

 ## Features <a name="features"></a>
 - Supports symbolic, junction and hard links on Windows platform